mangolala1/EDS_factor_model/FACTOR_MODEL_WORKFLOW.md

 - The specific risk table contains `SPECIFIC_VAR`: Specific variance = TOTAL_VAR - FACTOR_VAR
 - TOTAL_VAR: Total variance of stock returns (60-day rolling)
 - FACTOR_VAR: Variance explained by factors (β^T * Σ_f * β)
-- Factor covariance is calculated internally but not saved as a separate output table
+- Factor covariance is calculated in Step 8 and saved as a separate output table
+- **Timing**: This step runs AFTER Steps 6-8 are complete, using the full history of returns and factor returns

 ---